 Kutná Hora is a small town situated about 60 kilometres from Prague.
 PID or Prague Integrated transport places it in zone 7 (the 11th zone from the centre).
 I had to get an 11 zone, 5 hour ticket that cost me 84 CZK.
 PID has an app that functions like an information and ticketing interface—just like HVV of Hamburg or MVV of Munich.
 In fact, getting tickets online is slightly cheaper and more universal.
-Check the zones on their website and make sure to activate the ticket before travelling.
+The only thing I must mention is that one must check the zones on their website and make sure to activate the ticket before travelling.

 I had to switch my train at Kolin to reach my destination.
 I could have taken a direct train but there wasn’t any until about an hour from then.
 By that time I would have reached Kutná Hora anyways.

 The town itself is a quiet suburban place.
 The best way to enjoy the town is to commute by walking.
 Although the guide issued by the information desks lists many things, I had only two places in my mind—the Sedlec Ossuary and The Cathedral of St. Barbara.